Sand Pits for Dogs – Common Mistakes and How to Avoid them

 Dog owners love seeing their dogs dig in sand – it can be a great natural enrichment activity and has the added benefit of providing a bit of a manicure at the same time.
 This is especially welcome for dogs that don’t regularly walk on abrasive surfaces.

-Dog fields owners often install sand pits as a dedicated ‘dig’ area and they are a great tool for discouraging digging in the rest of the field.
+Dog field owners often install sand pits as a dedicated ‘dig’ area and they are a great tool for discouraging digging in the rest of the field.
 It’s a frustrating fact but many dog owners do not fully appreciate the issues that arise from having great big holes all over a dog field and even more problematic, at the fence line so adding a sand pit can be a really good solution.

-Installing a well constructed sand pit which is safe and provides enough space for a dog to dig and play is a great addition to a secure dog field facility.
+Installing a well-constructed sand pit which is safe, and provides enough space for a dog to dig and play is a great addition to a secure dog field facility.

 There are however a few things to consider when building a sand pit area in your dog field and here we’ll go through how to ensure it is well designed and safe.